terminalnode/mrfreeze/README.md

 * **!mute**      - (Mod) Mutes the user.
 * **!unmute**    - (Mod) Unmutes the user.
 * **!quote**     - (Mod) Add, delete, and (Users) read random quotes.
-* **!rules**     - Displays one, several or all rules depending on how the command is executed.
 * **!activity**  - Changes the activity of the bot ('Playing [...]').
 No mod requirement, have fun!
 * **!region**    - Allows a user to assign a regional role such as continent (could also be used for countries).
 * **!vote**      - Creates a vote where users vote by reacting with specified emoji.